saylordotorg/course_k12ela008/Unit03.md

+---
+layout: default
+title: "K12ELA008: English Language Arts 8"
+course_description: "This course covers critical reading, writing, and thinking.
+You will read and analyze literary and informational texts and write original texts in multiple genres.
+This course emphasizes language and its conventions, and also provides opportunities to examine the spoken word."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: What is Courage?** <span id="3"></span>
 *You will gain critical reading and viewing skills in this unit, with a focus on true stories.
 This unit’s materials feature two important